OfficeDev/MS-Graph-Data-Connect/ARMTemplates/userlist-sample/README.md

-This sample demonstrates how to use a user list instead of entire tenant for o365 data extraction
+This sample demonstrates how to use a user list instead of entire tenant for Office 365 data extraction
 >**NOTE:** The userlist file can have at most 10 users.
 For format refer `userlist.txt` file.

 1. `UserListLinkedService ` corresponds to the store that has the userlist.